QuantEcon/lecture-python-intro/lectures/inequality.md

 We now know the series ID is `SI.POV.GINI`.

-Another, and often useful way to find series ID, is to use the [World Bank data portal](https://data.worldbank.org) and then use `wbgapi` to fetch the data.
+(Another way to find the series ID is to use the [World Bank data portal](https://data.worldbank.org) and then use `wbgapi` to fetch the data.)

-Using `pandas` we can take a quick look across all countries and all years in the World Bank dataset.
+To get a quick overview, let's histogram Gini coefficients across all countries and all years in the World Bank dataset.

 ```{code-cell} ipython3
 ---